How Monica’s bringing the heat this week

-Millie Beniquez is nine months pregnant, expecting a baby boy — and for three months, she hasn’t had heat, hot water, or gas.
+Millie Beniquez is nine months pregnant, expecting a baby boy.
+Beniquez says for three months, she hasn’t had heat, hot water, or gas.

 A spokesperson for Human Resources Administration says, “The safety of our clients is a priority for HRA.
 We are taking immediate action on this case and are contacting the client and the landlord to address this situation.”